 Colors: as seen in pictures;

-PS: the waistband can be worn on both sides, either the matte one or the shiny one!
+PS: the waistband can be worn on both sides, the japanese fans one but also the simple off white one!